cesko/cmake_project/README.md

 Tests
 -----
-The project includes unit tests (*Boost.Tests*).
+The project includes unit tests (*Check2*).

 The tests are organized within the `test` directory.

 The tests are also built with CMake using a dedicated `CMakeLists.txt` to keep the workspace well organised.
-The executable is built in `build/test/foo_tests`.
+The executable is built in `build/test/tests`.

 Visual Studio Code
 ------------------